MadSkittles/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 By default is the same as used in AAD authentication or can be set to another application (for OBO flow).

+### forward_settings_to_plugins

+Set plugins that will receive Azure settings via plugin context.

+By default, this will include all Grafana Labs owned Azure plugins or those that use Azure settings (Azure Monitor, Azure Data Explorer, Prometheus, MSSQL).

 ## [auth.jwt]

 Refer to [JWT authentication]({{< relref "../configure-security/configure-authentication/jwt" >}}) for more information.